dachcom-digital/pimcore-toolbox/docs/30_ToolboxTheme.md

 This property defines the current layout view path.

 #### Wrapper
 Overriding templates are a great thing.
 Using the yaml configuration files is even better.
 With this property you have the power to wrap as many elements as you want around every toolbox element.
-As you can see, this bundle already adds some elements to specific elements.
+As you can see, this bundle already adds some wrappers to specific elements.

 ## Views
 All Views gets loaded from `@Toolbox/Toolbox/[LAYOUT_NAME]`.